Canadian Hockey League: History

+Exceptional player status

+Exceptional player status allows skilled, underage hockey players to enter the major junior circuit early.
+Hockey Canada determines if an underage player is eligible for "exceptional status".
+The clause was introduced in the CHL rule book in the 2005–06 season.
+As of 2024, nine players have been granted exceptional status: John Tavares, Aaron Ekblad, Sean Day, Connor McDavid, Joseph Veleno, Shane Wright, Connor Bedard, Michael Misa, and Landon DuPont.
+The status has been granted six times to OHL prospects, twice in the WHL, and once in the QMJHL.
+As of 2024, seven have gone number one in their respective major junior drafts and four have been selected first overall in their respective NHL drafts.
+In 2024, the "Western Canadian Development Model" was approved to allow players granted exceptional status as early as age 12, to play a half season with the local WHL team at age 15, without further application for exceptional status; the change was first exercised by Maddox Schultz.

 Annual events

 Memorial Cup

 The Memorial Cup Tournament is the championship of Junior Canadian hockey.
 Each year it features the champions from the (WHL, OHL, QMJHL) and the host CHL team.
 The host team changes from year to year, and is selected by a bidding process prior to the start of each season.
 The annual event is one of the biggest sporting events in North America, attracting thousands of spectators and generating increasing revenue for both the CHL teams and the host city.

-CHL/NHL Top Prospects Game

-The CHL/NHL Top Prospects Game is an annual event sponsored by Home Hardware and hosted by the CHL in which 40 of the top NHL Entry Draft eligible prospects in the Canadian Hockey League play against each other much like an all-star game.
-Each draft prospect hopes to boost their draft ranking with the NHL scouts and general managers who attend.
-The players are typically coached by a pair of hockey celebrities, usually Don Cherry and Bobby Orr.
-The event has been held annually since 1992.
-From 1992 to 1995 the event was known as the CHL All-Star Challenge and usually pitted one of the CHL's leagues against the other two.